Hospitality

 Classes

-This course will be taught in three different modules to expose students to the concentration areas of travel, tourism and hospitality.
+Hospitality is the world's largest industry.
 The focus of this course will be introductory in nature.
-It will provide students with an understanding of how people use their free time, what reasons prompt them to travel and the value they expect from their travel dollar.
-Each module will provide students with an overview of the specific area of study with an emphasis on industry trends and future developments, terminology and an understanding of interrelationships of the three.
+It will provide students with an understanding of how people use their free time.
+Each chapter will provide students with an overview of the specific area of study with an emphasis on industry trends and future developments, terminology and an understanding of interrelationships of different aspects of the Hospitality Industry.
 Three lecture hours per week.
 3 credits Fall

 Credits